 You’re probably familiar with a traditional contact center setup, with a call distributor that disperses calls to agents, who answer them from their cubicles in a massive call center.
 The modern call center, however, is so much more than that, and it looks a lot different, too.

-Here, we’ll explain what a cloud-based call center is and explore the benefits of using one, not only for businesses but for customers, too.
+Here, we’ll explain what a cloud-based call center is and explore the benefits of call center software for businesses and customers.
 You’ll discover how a virtual customer service solution can help you reduce costs and increase reliability while providing better service to your customers at every turn.
 By the end of this article, you’ll have a better idea of whether a cloud-based contact center solution is the right fit for your organization and know where to go for more information.

 Defining Cloud Software for Call Centers

 A cloud-based call center, also called a cloud call center, is a web-based software platform for handling a company’s inbound and outbound communications.
 Since it’s based in the cloud, there’s no need for a physical location to house the cloud call center technology.
 This also means it can be accessed from anywhere, anytime, which gives you the flexibility to employ remote agents all over the world and scale your workforce to meet demand on an as-needed basis.